• Skip to primary navigation

 Author: MaryAnne

-Fudgy vegan pumpkin brownies are marbled with a pumpkin spice filling.
-These healthy pumpkin brownies are a simple but decadent fall treat (prep time is just 10 minutes!), gluten free, high in protein and fiber, and require no special equipment.
+These vegan pumpkin brownies are gooey and fudgy, and marbled with a pumpkin spice filling.
+Almond butter is used, which takes the place of butter and eggs and creates that thick, fudgy texture.
+These pumpkin brownies are a simple but decadent fall treat that are also flour-less, protein-rich, high in fiber, and require no special equipment.

 5 from 8 votes